 - newly discovered information which, had it been available at the time of the hearing, would likely have affected the outcome either with regard to a finding of responsibility or with regard to the sanction imposed (if the information was not reasonably available to the student at the time of the proceeding).

-- The Dean of Thayer has the sole discretion to determine whether these grounds for review have been met.
 A request for review must be in writing and must set forth in reasonable detail the grounds for review, and must have attached to it any materials the student wishes to have considered in his or her request.
-The request, with all accompanying materials, must be submitted by the student to the Thayer School of Engineering within seven (7) days of the date the decision is written.
+The request, with all accompanying materials, must be submitted by the student to the Associate Dean for Academic and Student Affairs within seven (7) calendar days of the date the decision is written.

 - The Senior Associate Dean or Dean hearing a case may choose to comment publicly, in writing or otherwise, regarding the decision reached if, in the judgment of the Senior Associate Dean, the best interests of the community would be served by such disclosure.
 If possible and appropriate, the anonymity of the student(s) involved will be protected.